RomainVernoux/RomainVernoux.github.io/_posts/2021-02-28-road-to-microservices.md

 Letting everyone use the languages and tools they like and hope for the best is clearly not a valid strategy, and some guidelines must be established.
 They can take the form of a reduced set of technology stacks to choose from (e.g., Netflix seems to focus on JVM technologies), or a particular process to test, validate and train people on new languages or frameworks.

-Too many constraints, and you don't get the advertised benefits of technology heterogeneity; too few, and the fun in the technology zoo will not be for long!
+Too many constraints, and you don't get the advertised benefits of technology heterogeneity; too few, and the fun at the technology zoo will not last long!
 Quite obviously, this is again a matter of compromise.

 ### Cascading failures and stateful services